Meet Reader Leader at Swan Women’s Centre in Sefton, Irene ‘A ‘haven’ from the other stresses and strains in their lives’ ‘

 LOCATION: Sefton/Liverpool

 ROLE: I am a volunteer Reader Leader.
-I run a weekly Shared Reading group in a Women’s Centre in Liverpool that provides mental health support for women through counselling, group support, befriending and group activities.
+I run a weekly Shared Reading group in Swan Women's Centre in Sefton that provides mental health support for women through counselling, group support, befriending and group activities.

 WHY DID YOU WANT TO VOLUNTEER WITH THE READER

-Through a partnership between The Reader and the Women’s Centre (The Women’s Health Information & Support Centre, Whisc) existing volunteers at the Centre were offered the opportunity to do Reader Leader training and deliver Shared Reading as an activity within the centre.
+Through a partnership between The Reader and the Swan Women’s Centre in Litherland, Liverpool, where existing volunteers were offered the opportunity to do Reader Leader training and deliver Shared Reading as an activity within the centre.

 Although I knew little about Shared Reading at this stage, I was excited at the prospect of being able to learn more about it, to develop my own skills and experience and to be able to deliver an additional activity that could help improve people’s mental well-being.